thermalatom/snapshot30000/README.md

 `python3 shotty/shotty.py <command> <--project=PROJECT>`

-*command is   list, start,  or stop
+*command is   instances volumes snapshot
+*subcommand   depends on command
 *project is   tag for project and optional